srvchawla/srvchawla/myHUG/myHUG.md

 ### What are some honest, unfiltered things about you?

-* I have a curious mind yet an introverted personality, I take my time to open up with humans and at times that comes off as being arrogant (I've been told :)).
-But once I open up i can be talkative and somewhat humourous too.
+* I have a curious mind paired with an introverted personality, so I take my time to open up.
+Sometimes that can come across as arrogance (as I’ve been told 😅), but once I feel comfortable, I can be quite talkative and have a sense of humor.
-* I’m very ambitious and driven, but I don’t like to step on others to get ahead.
-I've always relied on my merit than anything else to step up the ladder.
+* I’m ambitious and driven, yet I prefer to succeed based on merit rather than stepping on others.
+Confidence, calmness, and comfort in my own skin allow me to experiment, explore, learn on the fly, and share knowledge with others.
-* I am very confident, calm and comfortable in my own skin wherein I love experimentation, finding things, learning my way and sharing with others.
-* I love learning on the job and I'd like to call myself language and tool agnostic.
-Technology feels very natural to me being exposed to C++/C, Java and such while growing up, though I've dablled with management too for a while.
+* I thrive on learning through experience and consider myself language- and tool-agnostic.
+Technology has always felt natural to me — having grown up with C++/C, Java, and similar languages — though I’ve also spent time exploring management and leadership along the way.

 ### What drives you nuts?

-* Vague feedback or beating around the bush — just be direct.
+* Vague feedback or indirect communication — I prefer clarity and directness.
-* Politics instead of productive conversations.
+* Office politics or hidden agendas instead of open, productive conversations.
 * Meetings without a clear purpose or outcome.
-I sometimes get impatient with inefficiency or overcomplication of processes.
+I can get impatient with inefficiency or unnecessarily complicated processes.

 ### What are your quirks?

-* I give my 200% to something that feels interesting to pursue, even to a point where I get obsessed with perfecting the small details if I’m not careful.
+* I give 200% to projects that genuinely interest me, sometimes getting a bit obsessed with perfecting the small details.
-* I am a night owl.
-Am most productive when the world is sleeping.
+* I’m a night owl and often do my best work when the world is quiet and asleep.
-* I overthink a problem statement from different perspectives to make it make sense to me first.
-I often qoute "Two sides of the same coin".
+* I tend to overthink problems from multiple angles to fully understand them — I often quote, “Two sides of the same coin.”

 ### What are some things that people might misunderstand about you that you should clarify?